ashwinv1184/FPGA-VSD-Projects/README.md

 UART Loopback:
 There is a direct interconnection among the transmitter and receiver pins.
 Ret back any received UART data immediately
-RGB LED Driver (SB_RGBA_DRV)
-Controls three RGB channels
-Uses PWM (Pulse Width Modulation) for brightness control Current settings configured for each channel
+RGB LED Driver (SB_RGBA_DRV)- A controller signal for the three RGB LEDs PWM (Pulse Width Modulation)-Controls the brightness of the LEDs Current settings configured for each channel
 Maps UART input directly to LED intensity
 Operation Analysis